-Tēnā koutou, Shelley here,
+Tēnā koutou Shelley here,

+The Geohazards field trip takes place in two weeks (9-11 August).
 Things to do from this newsletter - (previous field trip newsletters can be read here).

 - continue to prepare for your students' participation in the field trip by working with the background readings and completing the activities